WeheliyeHashi/Worm_annotation/README.md

 # Worm_annotation

-This is a Gui to annotate deeptangle labels.
+This is a GUI to annotate deeptangle labels.
 ## Installation

 Installation steps: